Matthew Engel: Career

 He began his career in 1972 as a staff journalist on The Guardian newspaper for nearly 25 years, reporting on a wide range of political and sporting events including a period as Washington correspondent beginning on 9/11.
 He later wrote columns in the Financial Times and now contributes to both these papers.
 Engel edited the 1993–2000 and 2004–2007 editions of Wisden Cricketers' Almanack, with a short break when he worked in the US.
 He has been a strong critic of the International Cricket Council, international cricket's ruling body.

-Engel was the Visiting Professor of Media at the University of Oxford for 2011.
+Engel was the visiting professor of media at the University of Oxford for 2011.

+He was elected as a councillor for Herefordshire in October 2023 in a by-election for Golden Valley South ward.